plentymarkets/plugin-etsy/meta/documents/user_guide_en.md

 The availability for variations can be individually edit in the **Item » Edit item » Open item » Tab: Variation ID » Open variation » Tab: Availability** menu.

+If you are already selling on Etsy, save Etsy's listing IDs as SKUs in the menu **Item » Edit item » Open item » Tab: Variation ID » Tab: Settings »Tab: Availability** for the referrer **Etsy**.
+By doing so, items will be assigned during the item export to the items already listed on Etsy in order to prevent overselling.

 ## Defining a sales price

 Proceed as described below to define a sales price for the order referrer Etsy.
 This price will be displayed on Etsy.